-Summertime means playtime!
-And for many of us, it’s an ideal season for camping with our four-legged best friends.
-Whether you’re a seasoned backpacker or a casual car-camper, these tips for camping with your dog will help you make the most of your summer.
-Most importantly?
+Warmer months, especially during summer, means playtime!
+For many of us, it’s an ideal time for going camping with our four-legged best friends.
+Whether you’re a seasoned backpacker or a casual car camper, these tips for camping with dogs will help you make the most of your summer.

-Before you embark on a wilderness adventure, it’s important to assess your dog’s camp-readiness.
+Before you embark on a wilderness adventure, it’s important to assess your dog’s readiness.
 Is she a lounge hound?
-A relaxed trip to a family-friendly campground might be the best choice.
+A relaxed car camping trip might be the best choice.
 Is she a daring doggy athlete with plenty of outdoor experience?
-Maybe it’s time to take that weeklong backpacking trip you’ve been thinking about!
+Maybe it’s time to take that weeklong backpacking trip!

 Be honest about your dog’s personality, and plan your trip accordingly.
-If your dog loves the social scene and isn’t skittish about new surroundings, you will plan a very different trip than if your dog prefers your company over dog playmates and needs some encouragement to try new activities.
+If your dog is bold and adventurous in new surroundings, you will plan a very different trip than if you have a cautious dog who needs some encouragement to try new activities.
 If you’re uncertain how your dog will adapt to camp life, try taking a few day trips and picnics before planning a campout.

-There’s nothing worse than hitting the road with your four-legged friend, only to arrive at your destination and find a No Dogs Allowed sign.
-Whatever kind of camping trip you have in mind, be sure to call ahead or research online to find dog-friendly campsites and trails.
+There’s nothing worse than hitting the road with your four-legged friend only to arrive at your destination and find a No Dogs Allowed sign.
+Whatever kind of camping trip you have in mind, be sure to call ahead or research online to find dog-friendly campgrounds and trails.

-Whether you’re headed for a back-country trek or a campground off the highway, your dog will need a reliable recall command to keep her out of danger (and away from other campers who might not be so into dogs).
+Whether you’re headed for a back-country trek or a campground off the highway, your dog will need a reliable recall command to keep them out of danger (and away from other campers who might not be so into dogs).
 You should also brush up on the “leave it” command in case you encounter snakes, bears, or other wildlife on the trail.
 Consider doing some outdoor training sessions before going on your big camping trip.

 4. Prepare for Emergencies